9 Stunning roads in Romania that you should drive on

 It is in the heart Bârgău Mountains, being crossed by DN17 and E58.
 The road connects Transylvania and Bucovina through this spectacular road at 1227m altitude.
 You should know, however, that this is one of the most difficult roads to travel, but you will have the opportunity to admire a landscape that will make the trip more than pleasant.

-Nearby you can visit the famous resort Piatra Fantanele, where you can find a copy of the hotel from the Dracula novel written by Bram Stoker.
-Also, you can visit Manastirea Nasterii Maicii Domnului, Izvorul La Borcut, Lacul Colibita, Tinovul Poiana Stampei and some traditional small villages that are somehow forgotten in the splendor of the mountain wilderness.
+Nearby, you can visit the famous resort Piatra Fantanele, where you can find a copy of the hotel from the Dracula novel written by Bram Stoker.
+Also, you can visit Manastirea Nasterii Maicii Domnului, Izvorul La Borcut, Lacul Colibita, Tinovul Poiana Stampei and some traditional small villages that are somehow forgotten in the splendour of the mountain wilderness.

-Situated between Ramnicu Valcea and Vesterm, Valea Oltului offers an unspeakable view, a mosaic of history, monuments, legends, nature and gastronomy that you can only discover them by traveling in silence, enjoying the trip to the smallest detail.
-Having a distance of almost 90 kilometers, the road is bordered by the steep slopes of Capatani Mountains and Lotru Mountains, on one side, and by Olt river, on the other side, thereby forming Olt River Gorge – one of the longest in the country, with a length of 47 kilometers.
+Situated between Ramnicu Valcea and Vesterm, Valea Oltului offers an unspeakable view, a mosaic of history, monuments, legends, nature and gastronomy that you can only discover by travelling in silence, enjoying the trip to the smallest detail.
+Having a distance of almost 90 kilometres, the road is bordered by the steep slopes of the Capatani Mountains and Lotru Mountains on one side, and by Olt River, on the other side, thereby forming Olt River Gorge – one of the longest in the country, with a length of 47 kilometres.

 For the moment is not safe to take a trip on Valea Oltului since there is some renovation on the process.

-So, what’s your favorite road?
+So, what’s your favourite road?
 I’ll be expecting your answers on Facebook or Twitter.